Huskyeder/stackato-doc/admin/reference/kato-ref.rst

   **-h** **--help**                       Show help information

-  **-s** **--skip-detach**                Skips updating the removed nodes config via detaching the node, only use this if the node has
+  **-s** **--skip-detach**                Skips updating the removed nodes config via detaching the node, only use this if the node has already been destroyed

-                                          already been destroyed.